qvotaxon/i18nWeave-vscode/README.md

 ## 🚧 Roadmap

-### (Temporarily disabled)

-- **PO File Support**: You have the option to use PO files for managing translations.
-This feature enables seamless integration with your existing localization workflows.
-- **PO to i18n-next JSON Conversion**: Effortlessly convert PO files into the i18n-next JSON format and vice versa.
-This conversion facilitates compatibility with a variety of localization tools and libraries.

 ### Somewhere in the nearer future

 - Support More Automatic Configurations For Other Frameworks.
 Such as React and Angular.